Community

 You may already be there – having the whole family together, all day, every day to avoid contracting or spreading the Coronavirus.
 If you’re not there, you probably will be at some point.
 With work schedules and school schedules and just overall togetherness, it can be easy for chaos to ensue if you don’t establish physical boundaries and expectations in your home.
-Here are some tips to help you arrange your home in the event everyone is hunkered down together long-term.
+Here are some useful tips for preparing your home for long-term togetherness:

 Create a School Area

 If you have school-aged children at home, try to establish a “classroom space” separate from their bedrooms.
+Click here for some classroom set-up tips.
 It could be the kitchen or dining room table or maybe an empty room where you set up card tables.
 If possible, also set up school hours in your home.
 For example, everyone will be “in school” from 9 a.m. to 12 noon.
 This establishes a regular routine and gives your kids a specific space where they know they are expected to focus.
 It also keeps any school stress out of their bedrooms, which are supposed to be their safe spaces.

 Define Dedicated Play Areas